mhl5k/binanceCheck/readme.md

 ## used for
 checks your binance account with the given API key.

-* binanceCheck: It collects all currencies you have in savings (flexibel), liquid swap and your amounts in the wallet used for spot orders.
+* binanceCheck: It collects all currencies you have in wallet, earn flexibel and staking, and your amounts in the wallet used for spot orders.
 It shows the growth across datasets.
 * binanceTradeTimeProgress: Checks all trading pairs, rates and prints 5m, 1h, 1d growth.
 You can specify parts of trading pairs as parameter e.g. BTC, ETH, ETHBTC, etc.